 II.
-AGRICULTURAL RESOURCES

-Would the project: Potentially Significant Impact Less than Significant Impact No Impact (a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance, as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? (b) Conflict with existing zoning for agricultural use or with a Williamson Act contract? \square (c) Conflict with existing zoning for, or cause rezoning of forest land (as defined by Section 12220[g], Public Resources Code [PRC]), timberland (as defined by Section 4526, PRC), or timberland zoned Timberland Production (as defined by Section 51104[g], California Government Code [CGC])? \boxtimes (d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes (e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? \square
+AGRICULTURAL RESOURCES Wo uld the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact (a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance, as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? (b) Conflict with existing zoning for agricultural use or with a Williamson Act contract? \boxtimes (c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined by Section 12220[g], Public Resources Code [PRC]), timberland (as defined by Section 4526, PRC), or timberland zoned Timberland Production (as defined by Section 51104[g], California Government Code [CGC])? (d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes (e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?